open-risk/portfolioAnalytics/README.md

-portfolio-analytic-tests
+Portfolio Analytics Library
 ========================

-Set of semi-analytical functions useful for testing the accuracy of credit portfolio simulation models
+This repository aims to develope a simple python library that provides semi-analytical functions useful for testing the accuracy of credit portfolio simulation models